PUTTING THE DECISION MAKING IN YOUR HANDS

 Why mediate?
 Mediation is substantially less costly, less time consuming, and less stressful as compared to litigation.
 In mediation, the parties can make agreements and decisions that the Court cannot because courts are limited to the law from statutes and prior case law.
 In court, you are limited by the time allowed and by the decision.
 In mediation, you have more flexibility and time for specificity.
 In court, you never know what the result will be.
 Mediation is also helpful to see things from the other side's point of view.
 By seeing things from a different light, solutions may present themselves.

 How Much does it cost?
 The mediator charges an hourly fee.
 The fees vary from mediator to mediator.
 All time spent by the mediator is billable at the mediator's hourly rate.
 Mr. Sorkin charges $300 per hour.
-If there are special circumstances requesting a reduced rate, please call our office.
+Reduced rates are available if financial circumstances require.

 Each party usually pays one-half of the hourly fees to the mediator unless there is some other agreement or a court order.
 We accept cash, debit card, credit card, money order, and attorney's check for payment of fees.
 Payment is required in full at the conclusion of the mediation session.
 A fee deposit reserves the date and time scheduled for the mediation meeting.

 What are the mediator's qualifications?
 Mr. Sorkin was approved to mediate family law cases since 1990, even before Florida Supreme Court Certification.
 In 1991, the Supreme Court of Florida as a Family Mediator certified Mr. Sorkin.
 Mr. Sorkin is a licensed attorney in Florida since 1980.
 He has mediated several hundred cases.
 Mr. Sorkin also practices family law, in addition to doing mediation.
-Mr. Sorkin is a member of the Florida Academy of Professional Mediators.
 Mr. Sorkin is also a Supreme Court Certified Circuit Civil Mediator and qualified arbitrator.

 Is it confidential?
 Mediation is confidential except for a few very limited exceptions.
 The exceptions to confidentiality are; 1) a written signed mediation agreement, 2) the commission of a crime or fraud or a plan to commit a crime or fraud, 3) abuse or neglect (i.e. spouse abuse, elderly abuse or child abuse), and 4) public hazards.
 Some examples where the mediation confidentiality privilege does not apply are unreported child abuse or neglect, unreported spousal abuse, a criminal act committed during mediation, or the attempt to commit a criminal act during mediation or the threat to commit violence or a criminal act in the future.